Eight Forest Lane

 Notes

-TIP!
-Make the meringue the day before you want to serve it and leave it to cool overnight in the oven.
+Tip: Make the meringue the day before you want to serve it and leave it to cool overnight in the oven.
 The meringue must remain in a cool dry place and the oven is perfect.

-Pavlova doesn’t keep once it’s been assembled, so make sure to only add the fruit and cream just before serving.
+Storage: Pavlova doesn’t keep once it’s been assembled, so make sure to only add the fruit and cream just before serving.

 Adapted from Nigella Lawson.